Breakout (military): First World War

 As the situation on the Western Front during the First World War has been widely regarded as a single continent-long siege, rather than a series of distinct battles, it is possible to consider offensive action from the Allies as a type of breakout.
 In that sense, the Allied armies may be considered encircled, albeit on a hitherto-unheard of scale, with the German army to their east, the Alps and the Pyrenees to their south, and the sea to their west and north.
 Indeed, as the Dunkirk evacuation illustrated, despite having by far the largest navy in the world, those armies' amphibious movements were nearly impossible logistically.
 Similarly, as is seen at the Battle of Sarikamish, mountainous terrain remained a significant obstacle to military movement and could inflict numerous casualties.

 Strategy and tactics

 The classic breakout strategy involves the concentration of force at one weak point of the encircling force.
-In the case of the Battle for North Africa, a variation of the tactic was used by German Field Marshall Erwin Rommel, who secured both his flanks before quickly penetrating into the enemy's rear.
+In the case of the Battle for North Africa, a variation of the tactic was used by German Field Marshal Erwin Rommel, who secured both his flanks before quickly penetrating into the enemy's rear.
 During the Second World War, British General Bernard Montgomery also adopted the strategy by attacking the enemy's narrow front.

 Breakout maneuvers, despite their own myriad risks, may become necessary by a number of disadvantages encircled forces suffer: